alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 - [Cache Busting with Asset Fingerprinting](#cache-busting-with-asset-fingerprinting)
 - [Setting Environment Variables](#setting-environment-variables)

-If you have got any experience with frontend development and esp. with bundling your assets—vanilla JS, stylesheets, images, frontend libraries such as VueJS etc.—you know that mixing them is not a trivial task and needs a lot of wiring and juggling.
+If you have any experience with frontend development and especially with bundling your assets — vanilla JS, stylesheets, images, frontend libraries such as VueJS, etc. — you know that mixing them is not a trivial task and needs a lot of wiring and juggling.
 Webpack is currently the de-facto standard for bundling assets.
 However, it is complex and has a huge learning curve.